ddprrt/ddprrt.github.io/pages/watching.md

 ## February 2020

+- [In defense of Utility First CSS](https://www.youtube.com/watch?v=R50q4NES6Iw) by Sarah Dayan.
+Debunking some myths about atomic/utility-first CSS.
+Atomic CSS development always got a bad rep, so it's really interesting to see how it now becomes so incredibly popular.
+One reason might be that people now know how to talk about it, and Sarah's talk is one of the best ones.

-- [Reractive dynamic forms](https://www.youtube.com/watch?v=3xwxlHqrLsE) by Juri Strumpflohner.
+- [Reactive dynamic forms](https://www.youtube.com/watch?v=3xwxlHqrLsE) by Juri Strumpflohner.
 Juri gives a great intro to NGX Formly (see [formly.dev](https://formly.dev)), an Angular library for dynamic forms.
 You have use cases like that way too often when you do settings-heavy pages.
 So it's nice to see a really good generic solution for that.
 Wonder how this is solved in other frameworks.

 - [Stateful Serverless Applications](https://www.youtube.com/watch?v=lUyln5m6AhY) by Guillermo Rauch.
 Debunking some misconceptions about the internal workings of lambdas.
 Highly recommended if you work with [Now](https://zeit.co), Azure or AWS.